-- You may see “petanque” boules being sold in sets of four or eight.
-For example, Playaboule sells sets of 8 metal boules that it calls “bocce/petanque” balls.
-Such sets are typically 4 sets of two boules each.
+- You may see sets described as “bocce/petanque” balls being sold in sets of eight.
+Such sets typically contain 4 sets of two boules each.
 Do not buy such sets.
 None of the standard forms of petanque can be played with that combination of boules.

 - Never buy a set of boules that comes in a wooden or metal box.
 In the fantasy life of people who don’t really play petanque, the box conveys an aura of expense, quality, and elegance.
 (That’s what allows a vendor to jack up the price of a set of cheap leisure boules.)
 In real life, the box is useless.
 Save your money for a good set of competition boules.

-- Proper petanque boules are sold only in sets of 3 or 6 boules — that is, as 1 or 2 sets of three boules each.
-The picture at the right is of a set of six petanque leisure boules available from the Petanque America online store.
+- Proper petanque boules are sold only in sets of 3 or 6 boules — that is, as one or two sets of 3 boules each.
+The picture at the right is of a set of 6 petanque leisure boules available from the Petanque America online store.
 Such a set is enough to equip two people to play doubles or triples.

 Vendors (Where to buy boules) ▲